Texas A&M vs. New Mexico NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined for 51 points or more only one time this season.

-- The two teams combine to average 56 points per game, 5.0 more than the total in this contest.
+- The two teams combine to score 56 points per game, 5.5 more than the total in this contest.

-- This contest's over/under is 21.5 points more than the 29.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 29.5 points per game, 21 fewer than this contest's over/under.

 Texas A&M Stats and Trends

-- Texas A&M is 1-2 against the spread and 2-0 overall when the team piles up more than 266.0 yards.
+- In games that Texas A&M amasses over 266 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Aggies have turned the ball over six times this season, one more turnover than the Lobos have forced (5).
+- The Aggies have turned the ball over one more time (6 total) than the Lobos have forced a turnover (5) this season.

+- Find the latest spread and moneyline odds for Texas A&M at SISportsbook.

 New Mexico Stats and Trends

-- New Mexico is 0-2 against the spread and 2-0 overall when the team totals more than 298.0 yards.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team picks up over 298 yards.

 - The Lobos have one giveaway this season, while the Aggies have three takeaways .